Caleydo/caleydo.github.io/_tools/upset.md

   * *Which Browsers are supported?*
     We currently test only on the latest version of Google Chrome.
 Other recent browsers might work too.

+## Contact

+If you have any questions, please [e-mail us](mailto:alex@sci.utah.edu;nils@hms.harvard.edu).
+If you found a bug, you can directly report it at the [GitHub project site](https://github.com/vcg/upset).

+## Acknowledgements
+We wish to thank our collaborators, Anne Mai Wassermann, Soohyun Lee, Michele Coscia and Frank Neffke for their time and expertise.
+We also thank Bilal Alsallakh, Silvia Miksch and the whole Radial Sets team for providing feedback and datasets.

+Explore other set visualization techniques at [http://setviz.net/](http://setviz.net/)

+UpSet is supported in part by the Austrian Science Fund (J 3437-N15), the Air Force Research Laboratory and DARPA grant FA8750-12-C-0300 and the United States NIH/National Human Genome Research Institute (K99 HG007583).

+UpSet uses the D3 library for visualization.
+The music in the preview video is by Roulet, "I Can Make This", licensed under creative commons.